Documentation Index

 SQL

 Code fences in Evidence markdown pages run queries and return data.
-These code fences run the ClickHouse SQL dialect.
+These code fences run the ClickHouse SQL dialect (unless you are using a Direct connector).

 ```sql ten_daily_orders